Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Additional Experiment Results

-We report results only for the problems involving distribution shift in \Cref{fig: image_regression}, while the complete results across all problems are summarized in \Cref{tab: all_results_of_image_regression}.
 As stated in \cite{gustafsson2023reliableregressionmodelsuncertainty}, the purpose of this dataset is to evaluate the uncertainty quantification capabilities of deep learning models under distribution shift.
-MVE (Ensembles) consistently serves as the strongest baseline across all problems, aligning with findings from \cite{gustafsson2023reliableregressionmodelsuncertainty}.
-As shown in \Cref{tab: all_results_of_image_regression}, \textit{Cells} and \textit{ChairAngle} are the two baseline tasks without any distribution shift between training and test sets.
-In these cases, the test coverage reaches the target of $90\%$, as expected.
-However, our proposed BNN-VE (pSGLD) achieves smaller MAE and narrower interval lengths on the validation set.
+MVE (Ensembles) consistently serves as the strongest baseline across all problems, aligning with findings from \cite{gustafsson2023reliableregressionmodelsuncertainty}. \textit{Cells} and \textit{ChairAngle} are the two baseline tasks without any distribution shift between training and test sets.
+In these cases, the VeBNNs achieve the targeted test coverage of $95\%$ (\Cref{tab:coverage_imgreg}), while performing better by reaching larger TLL (\Cref{tab:tll_imgreg}), smaller RMSE (\Cref{tab:rmse_imgreg}), and test interval length (\Cref{tab:til_imgreg}) for both inference methods: Ensembles and pSGLD.
+This is relevant because, independently of the inference method that is chosen, the benefits of cooperative training are noteworthy for all accuracy metrics, and training is more robust (less sensitive to the hyperparameters).

-For the shifted tasks \textit{Cells-Gap} and \textit{Cells-Tails}, BNN-VE (pSGLD) attains test coverage closer to the $90\%$ target compared to other methods, while also achieving lower validation MAE and shorter interval lengths.
-For the remaining tasks, BNN-VE (pSGLD) performs comparably to MVE (Ensembles).
-Specifically, in \textit{ChairAngle-Gap}, BNN-VE (pSGLD) yields slightly higher test coverage but also slightly larger validation MAE and interval length.
-In \textit{ChairAngle-Tail}, BNN-VE (pSGLD) achieves significantly better test coverage with only a minor increase in validation MAE and interval length.
-For the last two problems, BNN-VE (pSGLD) maintains comparable test coverage while producing tighter prediction intervals.

-It is also worth noting that MC-Dropout fails to maintain adequate coverage across these image regression datasets.
-In contrast, BNN-VE (MC-Dropout) generally outperforms MVE (MC-Dropout), with the exception of the \textit{SkinLesion} task on the validation set.
+For tasks with distribution shift (Cells-Gap, Cells-Tail, ChairAngle-Gap, ChairAngle-Tail, Skin and Aerial), the VeBNN (Ensembles) reach a test coverage closer to the $95\%$ target than other methods, while achieving better TLL.
+We note that VeBNN does not improve every case: on ChairAngle-Tail and ChairAngle-Gap, VeBNN (pSGLD) underperforms its jointly trained MVE (pSGLD) counterpart in TLL.
+This reflects a known difficulty of pSGLD under strong distribution shift, where the posterior is explored less reliably; notably, VeBNN (Ensembles) remains the strongest method on these shifted tasks.
+This is expected; the model is tested on a region without nearby training points, therefore, its mean predictions are less trustworthy, and there is an increase in predicted epistemic uncertainty.
+Therefore, this would be advantageous in decision-making scenarios.